burtenshaw/threeowlsonachestofdrawers.github.io/_posts/2023-12-14-85-LectureOnInstitutionstheRetreat2014.markdown

 title:  "Lecture: On Institutions/the Retreat (2014)"
 date:   2023-12-14 20:49:11 +0100
 categories: jekyll update
+excerpt: "About Belgium, not because I am Belgian, but because of the country's possibilities as a place of retreat.
+Belgium is a federal state with communities, regions and language areas.
+This means that there is a federal government that is responsible for the entire country and
+includes: taxation, justice, foreign affairs, social security and pensions.
+There are three communities, based on language. "
 ---

-# Lecture: On Institutions/the Retreat (2014)

-[This part of this presentation is about Belgium -- based on a youtube video and my own experience.]{style="line-height: 1.6471;"}
+This part of this presentation is about Belgium -- based on a youtube video and my own experience.

 About Belgium, not because I am Belgian, but because of the country's possibilities as a place of retreat.
 Belgium is a federal state with